 Why?
 First, no matter how much money or time you have, investing is expensive and risky, so it’s less expensive and less risky to do it alongside others; and, subsequently, it’s less time-consuming if one person in a group does the exhausting due diligence for everyone.

-There are a lot of nuances to group angel investing, which you can (and should) know about if looking on how to find investors from a syndicate.
+There are a lot of nuances to group angel investing, which you can (and should) know about if you’re looking into how to find investors from a syndicate.
 What’s most important for you to know for now is that you can find small business investors from one person, or a group, which is most often helmed by a lead investor.

 The good news is that there’s no one direct approach to find small business investors.
 The bad news is that there’s no one direct approach to find investors for small business investors.
 You know what we mean?